SapwoodStudio/Transmogrifier/docs/src/faq.md

 # Frequently Asked Questions

 ??? question "Do I have to import my first model into my Blender scene before Batch Converting?"
+    No.  Transmogrifier imports and exports files via a new Blender session/window every time you batch convert, so your current scene doesn't need any preparation nor is it affected by the conversion.

 ??? question "What is Transmogrifier's license?"
+    Transmogrifier is open-source/licensed-free software under the [GNU GPL](https://github.com/SapwoodStudio/Transmogrifier/blob/main/LICENSE).

+    ???
+Question "What is Free Software?"
+        !!! quote ""
+            ' “Free software” means software that respects users' freedom and community.
+Roughly, it means that the users have the freedom to run, copy, distribute, study, change and improve the software.
+Thus, “free software” is a matter of liberty, not price.
+To understand the concept, you should think of “free” as in “free speech,” not as in “free beer.” ' - [GNU.org](https://www.gnu.org/philosophy/free-sw.html)

 ??? question "Where is Transmogrifier installed on my computer?"
     The location of Transmogrifier's files is dependent upon your operating system and your Blender installation.